-Mike Rohn enters his fourth year as an assistant coach/head recruiting coordinator with the University of Colorado men's basketball team.
+Mike Rohn enters his fifth year as an assistant coach/head recruiting coordinator with the University of Colorado men's basketball coaching staff.

-“One of the steadiest people I have ever worked with in my life,” said CU head coach Tad Boyle.
-“Mike is the ultimate grinder, works extremely hard and he’s a guy that thinks; a forward-thinker and ready to be a head coach.
-He has all the tools in what it takes to be a head coach, and is invaluable to our staff and to me.”
+“One of the steadiest people I have ever worked with in my life,” CU head coach Tad Boyle said.
+“Mike is the ultimate grinder, works extremely hard and he’s a guy that thinks, a forward-thinker.
+He’s ready to be a head coach.
+He has all the tools in what it takes to be a head coach, and is invaluable to our staff, and to me.”

-In 2011-12, CU’s first year in the Pac-12 Conference and at the inaugural conference tournament, the Buffs became just the 10th team in the nation to win at least four games in four days to capture the tournament title (a CU first since winning the Big 8 in 1968-69).
+In 2011-12 (24 wins) and 2012-13 (21 wins), Rohn and the Buffs earned back-to-back NCAA Tournament berths for the first time in 50 years (1961-62 & 1962-63).
+The 2011-12 campaign, CU’s first year in the Pac-12 Conference and at the inaugural conference tournament, the Buffs became just the 10th team in the nation to win at least four games in four days to capture the tournament title (a CU first since winning the Big 8 in 1968-69).
 Rohn also helped CU earn its first NCAA Tournament appearance since 2002-03 where the Buffs would go on to upset No. 6 UNLV in the second round.

-In CU’s first year of the Pac-12, Andre Roberson (first team, all-defensive, all-tournament team), Carlon Brown (second team, tournament’s most outstanding player), and Spencer Dinwiddie (freshman team) were all named to all-Conference teams.
+Rohn has also coached a number of CU student-athletes to conference excellence.
+In CU’s first year of the Pac-12, Roberson (first team, All-Defensive, All-Tournament team), Carlon Brown (second team, tournament’s Most Outstanding Player), and Dinwiddie (freshman team) garnered all-Conference honors.

 Before arriving at CU, Rohn spent the previous three years as the director of basketball operations at Texas A&M (2007-2010) where he was part of the coaching staff that helped the Aggies to a trio of NCAA Tournament Round of 32 appearances.
 During those three years in College Station, the Aggies won 73 games, in addition to 28 Big 12 Conference games.
 A&M also led the conference in scoring defense (65.8 ppg.) for the first time in league history during the 2009-10 campaign.